sparkflows/sparkflows-docs/docs/developer-guide/pipeline-node.rst

 *   ``S3 sensor`` node supports airflow s3_key_sensor operations.
 *   ``Trigger next dag run``  node can be used to trigger other pipeline dag.

-spark-submit-with-parameters
+XMLParser
 ------------------------

-Multiple spark-submit-with-parameters nodes can be added to Fire Insights by adding multiple JSON files.
+XMLParser nodes can be added to Fire Insights by adding JSON files.

-Below is an example JSON for a spark-submit-with-parameters node which parses XML files.
+Below is an example JSON for a XMLParser node which parses XML files.

 ```
 JSON